adrianaovalle/Matplotlib-challenge/README.md

 ![Figure3](Images/Fig3.png)

 ### Line and Scatter Plots
-Scatter plots are generated for any mice under Capomulin regimen.
-All plots show how reduction of Tumor Volume over time, as shown in the fugure below.
+Line plots are generated for any mice under Capomulin regimen.
+All plots show how reduction of Tumor Volume over time, as shown in the figure below for mouse y793.

 ![Figure4](Images/Fig4.png)

+A positive correlation was developed for mice weight against Tumor volume.
+The r^2 is 0.71 indicating a fair correlation: tumor volume increases as the weight of the mice increase.